Make Your Own Littermate Crate Bench. GET THE GUIDE!

 So be observant.
 Watch for patterns and then call your vet.
 Part of your dog's healthcare professional's action plan is going to be based on behavioral indicators.
 So staying claim like we talk about will help you provide some important information.

-For example, not too long ago, Coco woke me up in the middle of the night having what looked like a major seizure.
+For example, I recall several years ago when Coco woke me up in the middle of the night having a major seizure.
 As terrified as I was, I was able to secure him, observe his behavior and then call the emergency vet hotline for assistance.
 My staying calm was the key to getting Coco the care he needed.

 Staying calm is the key to helping get your pet the medical care he needs.